tagomoris/fluent-plugin-parser/README.md

 About LTSV, see: http://ltsv.org/

-If you want to suppress 'pattern not match' log, specify 'unmatch_silent true' to configuration. default value is false.
+If you want to suppress 'pattern not match' log, specify 'suppress_parse_error_log true' to configuration. default value is false.

     <match in.hogelog>